What Is IIoT?

 - Sensors versus everything else: IIoT is based primarily on sensor technology and performance tracking.
 Communication and connectivity are key to IIoT as well, but act in service of the sensors.
 The general IoT, on the other hand, is not exclusively reliant on sensors, and can in fact cover a broad range of technology and applications — with the common thread being that a device or product is “smart” or is able to connect to the Internet.

 - Closed loop versus the open Internet: Industrial Internet of Things implementations are, in general, built as a closed-loop network.
-Even though access is almost always available on-site as well as remotely, to those who have access, the purpose of an IIoT system is for a communication, analysis and feedback loop that occur within a controlled — and secure — ecosystem.
+Even though access is almost always available on-site as well as remotely, to those who have access, the purpose of an IIoT system is for communication, analysis and feedback loop that occur within a controlled — and secure — ecosystem.
 The broader Internet of Things, on the other hand, is less security-conscious and thus more of an open system.

 Benefits of IIoT